 In most cases, kneading is a form of expression for your cat.
 Also, it may be another way for your cat to let you know how they feel.
 However, it may be an indication of something more going on.
 Nold weighs in on when kneading may become a concern.

 “Kneading can vary in intensity.
 In some cases, it can progress to aggression.
 If your cat is not causing harm, it may be best to just ignore them.
 If the behavior seems excessive contact your veterinarian to determine if a behavior consult or medical tests are recommended.
 Also, this behavior may lead to underlying urinary issues or abdominal pain although your cat may show other signs of illness.”

 A behavior can start at any time.
-A cat or kitten may choose to express this behavior whenever they’d like regardless of age.
+A cat or kitten may choose to express this behavior whenever they’d like.
 Naturally, kittens and cats alike may take to kneading as a way to express their happiness, a way to relax or de-stress from their environment.

 The benefits of your cat kneading

 Your cat or kitten needs the chance to relax in your home.
 Consider giving your furry friend a place to where they can retreat and rest if they need it.
 For example, items like cat-friendly furniture and toys may help provide enrichment and de-stress your furry friend.
 Also, a blanket and a scratch mat may help your pet with their claws and paws.
 By providing different types of enrichment it may help your pet deal with any environmental stressors they may be feeling.